IDuxFE/idux/packages/components/menu/demo/SingleOpen.md

 ## en

-Only expand the current sub-menu and collapse all other sub-menus.
+Only expand the current menu-sub and collapse all other menu-subs.